prebid/prebid.github.io/privacy.md

 <a name="data-protection-rights"></a>
 ## Your data protection rights

 If you are a resident of the European Economic Area or California, you have the right to request to access or request deletion of your personal information.

-You may exercise these rights at any time by using the contact details provided under the ["How to contact us"](#contact) heading below.
+You may exercise this right at any time by using the contact details provided under the ["How to contact us"](#contact) heading below.

 In addition, if you are a resident of the European Economic Area, you have the following additional data protection rights: